 - “Deserturi raw pentru parinti si copii sanatosi” (2012),

 - “Jurnal de sarcina: sfaturi pentru o nastere naturala si un bebe sanatos” (2014),

 - “Sfaturi pentru o viata mai sanatoasa” (2015),

 - “Diversificarea raw și vegană: sfaturi și rețete pentru bebeluși și copii mai mari” (2015) and

-- “Un ghid al detoxifierii in 15 zile” (2017).
+- “Un ghid al detoxifierii in 15 zile” (2017) and

 - A book of poetry written by Jean Wilbur Stromberg, entitled “Walk the Towpath” (2010) (about the C&O Canal and its towpath) features one of my photographs on the cover.